izikacom/istorija/src/EventHandler/Dictionary/README.md

 # Why a Dictionary ?

-Used to store a simple projection within a persisted storage.
+Used to store a simple projection within a persistent storage.

 # How to use a Dictionary